LivePersonInc/developer-center/pages/documents/MessagingChannels/featurescomparison.md

 indicator: messaging
 ---

+Keep track of LivePerson's extensive and growing messaging capabilities per channel with our Messaging Channel Capabilities comparison table.
+The table is divided according to capability (on the left) and into categories (the deep blue rows).
+Each column represents a different LivePerson or third party messaging channel.
+Note that the table is searchable by capability name; simply enter the name in the search box below and the table will filter according to your input!

 <div class="mobilefeaturestable">This table contains all of LiveEngage's Messaging capabilities compared over several channels.
 As such, it is too complex to navigate and view on a tablet or a mobile device.
 Please open it on your laptop of desktop computer to view it properly.</div>

 <input id="capabilitiesSearch" placeholder="Search by Capability Name" />